rzo42/line10s/README.md

 Zombies are flooding out of the forest to the north.

-Defend the for with a canon.
+Defend the fort with a canon.

 If a zombie reaches the fort wall it's GAME OVER!